How I can help you

 It once seemed impossible to me to do something about it.
 I just couldn’t face the reality of having an issue and overcome the embarrassment I felt for acting that way.

-I believe it’s time to break the stigma around bingeing and any form of problematic eating.
+Surely, it’s time to break the stigma around bingeing and any form of problematic eating.

 You expressing what is raw and vulnerable can help your healing.